Rosedale Senior Center

 8:30 a.m. to 3:30 p.m.

 Rosedale Senior Center provides educational, social and recreational opportunities for active seniors age 60 years and older.
-New and exciting events are happening each month, check it out in our newsletter, "The Rosedale Review" (PDF).
+New and exciting events are happening each month; read about all the programs in our newsletter, "The Rosedale Review" (PDF).

 It All Started in 1974